In most states, wills are governed by the Uniform Probate Code (commonly known as the UPC) either in whole in parcel.

 When the decedent leaves a valid will

 Another instance where an estate must be probated is where the decedent leaves a valid will; a validly executed will can eliminate some of the uncertainty of estate succession, but is still necessary to properly distribute assets with legal title.
-Some states allow for a simplified distribution process for smaller estates (typically those under $100,000), but the process itself is still technically probate.
+Some states allow for a simplified distribution process for smaller estates (in Florida it is called a Summary Administration when the estate is valued less than $75,000 excluding homestead property), but the process itself is still technically probate.

 When there are problems with the existing will